-Click here to learn more about kidney stones and how they can be prevented.
+Learn more about kidney stones and how they can be prevented >

-Kidney disease can be linked to diabetes, hypertension (high blood pressure) or glomerular diseases (diseases that affect the glomeruli, the filtering units of your kidney) as well as age and obesity.
+Kidney disease can be linked to diabetes, high blood pressure (hypertension) or glomerular diseases (diseases that affect the, the filtering units of your kidney) as well as age and obesity.
 It can also stem from an acute injury to the kidney or use of some medication.

 - Loss of appetite

 - Sleep problems

 - Decreased mental sharpness

 - Muscle cramps

 - Swelling of feet and ankles